massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 }
 ```

 This smart-contract initialize a new game and then play a whole game by performing a series of actions.
-Of course in a real world example this would probably be done by different players, each using a smart-contract with their specific action.
+Of course, in a real-world example this would probably be done by different players, each using a smart-contract with their specific action.

-As before, you should compile you smart-contract, send it to the blockchain using the `send_smart_contract` command.
-Once this is done and the operation is included in a block you should see the operations being performed by your node in the logs:
+As before, you should compile your smart-contract, send it to the blockchain using the `send_smart_contract` command.
+Once this is done and the operation is included in a block, you should see the operations being performed by your node in the logs:

 ```
 2022-03-17T16:18:42.015501Z DEBUG massa_execution_worker::interface_impl: SC print: Current player:O